0

 The decision governance investigation.

 The second forensic investigation examined decision governance practices across eighteen Nigerian upstream operators: five IOCs, one NOC, and twelve indigenous operators.
-The investigation assessed how consequential operational decisions are governed across the sector, the focus was on the twelve indigenous operators.
+The investigation assessed how consequential operational decisions are governed across the sector.
+Twelve indigenous operators scored and assessed.

 Across the twelve, the majority carry no structured decision governance at the operational commitment layer yet control some of Nigeria's largest producing assets.
 None hold a decision governance framework capable of meeting the accountability obligations those assets attract under PIA 2021.